MinishLab/model2vec/README.md

-Model2Vec is a technique to turn any sentence transformer into a small, fast static embedding model, reducing model size by a factor up to 50 and making the models up to 500 times faster, with a small drop in performance.
+Model2Vec is a technique to turn any sentence transformer into a small, fast static embedding model.
+Model2Vec reduces model size by a factor up to 50 and makes models up to 500 times faster, with a small drop in performance.
 Our [best model](https://huggingface.co/minishlab/potion-base-8M) is the most performant static embedding model in the world.
-See our results [here](results/README.md), read our docs [here](https://minish.ai/packages/model2vec/introduction), or dive in to see how it works.
+See our [results](results/README.md), read our [docs](https://minish.ai/packages/model2vec/introduction), or dive in to see how it works.

 <div align="center">
 <h3>